 WHY DOES ALL THIS MATTER?

 Well, the vast majority of us work to live.
 And in life, we all really look forward to vacations.
 So allow yourself to make the very most of them.
-A decent holiday also supports decent working performance.
+A decent holiday also supports a decent working performance.
 So it makes sense for your business/employer/team/boss too.
 Happy holidays.